-- (1) The school employees retirement board may establish premiums for a benefit recipient's health care coverage, including dependent coverage with the system. - (a) Payment of premiums for health care coverage shall be by deduction from the benefit recipient's monthly benefit.
+(1) The school employees retirement board may establish premiums for a benefit recipient's health care coverage, including dependent coverage with the system.

+- (a) Payment of premiums for health care coverage shall be by deduction from the benefit recipient's monthly benefit.
 If the full amount of the monthly premium cannot be deducted from the benefit recipient's monthly benefit, the benefit recipient shall be billed for the portion of the monthly premium due after any deduction from the monthly benefit. - (b) Premium payments billed to a benefit recipient shall be deemed in default after three consecutive months of nonpayment.
 A benefit recipient who is in default shall be sent notice by certified U.S. mail informing the benefit recipient that payments are in default and that coverage will be cancelled on the first day of the month after the date of the notice unless payment is received.
-If coverage is cancelled due to a recipient's failure to pay premium amounts in default, the recipient shall remain liable for such amounts due for the period prior to cancellation of coverage.

-- c) After cancellation for default, health care coverage can be reestablished and coverage reinstated as provided in paragraph (I) of this rule, or upon submission of an application for reinstatement supported by medical evidence acceptable to SERS that demonstrates that the default was caused by the benefit recipient's physical or mental incapacity.
+If coverage is cancelled due to a recipient's failure to pay premium amounts in default, the recipient shall remain liable for such amounts due for the period prior to cancellation of coverage. - (c) After cancellation for default, health care coverage can be reestablished and coverage reinstated as provided in paragraph (I) of this rule, or upon submission of an application for reinstatement supported by medical evidence acceptable to SERS that demonstrates that the default was caused by the benefit recipient's physical or mental incapacity.
 "Medical evidence" means documentation provided by a licensed physician of the existence of the mental or physical incapacity causing the default.
-Health care coverage reinstated after termination for default shall be effective on the first of the month following the date that the application for reinstatement is approved. - (2) A person enrolled in SERS' health care plan cannot receive a premium subsidy unless that person is: - (a) A dependent child; - (b) (i) An age and service retirant with an effective retirement date before August 1, 2008, and the age and service retirant's spouse; - (ii) An age and service retirant with an effective retirement date on or after August 1, 2008 who was eligible to participate in the health care plan of his or her employer at the time of retirement or separation from service, and the age and service retirant's spouse; - (c) (i) A disability benefit recipient with an effective benefit date before August 1, 2008, and the disability benefit recipient's spouse; - (ii) A disability benefit recipient with an effective benefit date on or after August 1, 2008 who was eligible to participate in the health care plan of his or her employer at the time disability was awarded or at the time of separation from service, and the disability benefit recipient's spouse; - (d) (i) A surviving spouse of a deceased member with an effective benefit date before August 1, 2008; - (ii) A surviving spouse of a deceased member who was eligible to participate in the health care plan of his or her employer at the time of death or separation from service with an effective benefit date on or after August 1, 2008; or - (e) A surviving spouse of a retirant or disability benefit recipient described in paragraphs (F)(2)(b) or (F)(2)(c) of this rule.
+Health care coverage reinstated after termination for default shall be effective on the first of the month following the date that the application for reinstatement is approved. - (2) A person enrolled in SERS' health care plan cannot receive a premium subsidy unless that person is: - (a) A dependent child. - (b) An age and service retirant: - (i) An age and service retirant with an effective retirement date before August 1, 2008; or - (ii) An age and service retirant with an effective retirement date on or after August 1, 2008 who had earned twenty years of service credit, exclusive of credit obtained after January 29, 1981, pursuant to sections 3309.021, 3309.301, 3309.31, and 3309.33 of the Revised Code, and who was eligible to participate in the health care plan of his or her employer at the time of retirement or separation from service. - (c) A disability benefit recipient: - (i) A disability benefit recipient with an effective benefit date before August 1, 2008; or - (ii) A disability benefit recipient with an effective benefit date on or after August 1, 2008 who was eligible to participate in the health care plan of his or her employer at the time disability was awarded or at the time of separation from service.